High Crimes: Awards and nominations

 Morgan Freeman was nominated for the NAACP Image Award for Outstanding Actor in a Motion Picture but lost to Denzel Washington in John Q, the actor's fourth consecutive win in this category.

 Home media

-20th Century Fox Home Entertainment released the Region 1 DVD on August 27, 2002.
+20th Century Fox Home Entertainment released the Region 1 DVD on August 31, 2004.
 The film is in anamorphic widescreen format with audio tracks in English, Spanish, and French and subtitles in English and Spanish.
 Bonus features include commentary by director Carl Franklin and six featurettes about the making of the film.

-High Crimes is also available on Blu-ray Disc.
+High Crimes is also available on Blu-ray Disc on September 1, 2009.